Quick answers: AC and furnace replacement cost

-There are numerous benefits to replacing both your furnace and AC at the same time.
-Understanding what goes into the installation costs of both systems can help you determine which ones are for you.
+It’s not a secret that replacing both your furnace and AC at the same time unlocks some savings on the installation costs, when compared to having the jobs done separately.
+But understanding what goes into the installation cost savings of both systems can help you determine which systems are right for you.

-If this sounds like you, then learning about the exact factors that impact how much the combined installation will cost, and the savings you’ll see, is probably at the top of your mind.
+If you’re evaluating upgrading both your heating and cooling system, then learning about the exact factors that impact how much the combined installation will cost, and the savings you’ll see, is probably at the top of your mind.

-When it comes to totaling up the installation costs of both systems, the following seven variables will determine your bottom line:
+We’ve estimated that bundling furnace and AC installations will save you an average of $2,000 and $5,000.
+But how much exactly will you save?
+When it comes to totaling up the installation costs of both systems, there are seven variables that’ll determine your bottom line.

 1. System Type & Equipment Matching